memgraph/mage/README.md

 installation](#1-installing-mage-with-docker), you only need Docker installed.

 2) [To build from
-source](#2-installing-mage-locally-with-linux-package-of-memgraph), you will
+source](#2-installing-MAGE-on-linux-distro-from-source), you will
-need to install the following on your machine:
-- libcurl4
-- libpython3.9
-- libssl-dev
-- openssl
-- build-essential
-- make
-- cmake
-- curl
-- g++
-- python3
-- python3-pip
-- python3-setuptools
-- python3-dev
-- clang
+need to install few things first.
+Jump to section #2 to check for installation details.

 After the installation, you will be ready to query Memgraph and use MAGE modules.
 Make sure to have one of [the querying